mainsail-crew/mainsail/docs/update-guide/moonraker.md

 permalink: /update/moonraker
 ---

-## Moonraker
+## Updating Moonraker

+To update Moonraker directly from its repository, run the following command in a terminal:

 ```bash
 cd ~/moonraker
 git pull
 ```

-Restart Moonraker (`sudo service moonraker restart`) and open the url `http://<printer-ip>:7125/printer/info` in your browser.
+Restart Moonraker using the command `sudo service moonraker restart` and open the URL `http://<printer-ip>:7125/printer/info` in your browser.

-If you see a content like this
+Your printer is updated and ready if you see the following message:
 ```
 {"result": {"hostname": "voron250", "error_detected": false, "version": "v0.8.0-643-g528f9f25", "is_ready": true, "message": "Printer is ready", "cpu": "4 core ARMv7 Processor rev 4 (v7l)"}}
 ```

-### Add Moonraker update manager
+### Add Moonraker to the update manager

-To use the update manager in Mainsail you have to add this in your moonraker.conf:
+If you wan to update Moonraker using the update manager, you need to add the following section to your printer's `moonraker.conf`:

 ```
 [update_manager]